sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-11-25-performance-testing-types.md

 - Its all about client side function execution ,rendering, calls.
 So, usually, load and stress conditions are not applied like server side performance.
 - Single user based test scripts are usually made to determine time of every transaction.
 - That single user activity is monitored on different situation of load.

 ##### Example :
-Let say, your bank is transferring money , your server is idle, so how much time it takes for a transaction requested from client.
+Let's say, your bank is transferring money , your server is idle, so how much time it takes for a transaction requested from client.
 In this condition, server response time will be deducted from full transaction(as it is server issue).
 We will do the same thing when there are average load, let’s say 1000 transactions, Or high load (say 10000 transaction) or even Over loaded condition(25000 transaction).
 We need to measure this incrementally because, client side code often based on server side response resource(like next javaScript /Ajax loading).
 For different condition, we might have different server response time but , the particular functionality/process involving local javaScript/ajax/Application should take the same time(because we are overlooking server response time).

-- because of different type of timings to measure and keeping math simple, most of the time we need to measure user experience time manually in reports.(jMeter has selenium/browser integration, so it will easy to get this values with built-in functions)
+Because of different type of timings to measure and keeping math simple, most of the time we need to measure user experience time manually in reports.(jMeter has selenium/browser integration, so it will easy to get this values with built-in functions)

 ### Server Side Application Performance :
 It’s the most common in the performance world.
 Usually , all performance test tools refers to server side performance testing.
 Basically we need to test application performance in server.
 That means